mgemath/GKMtools.jl/README.md

 The problem was that the resulting fields `curveClasses`, `equivariantCohomology`, and `connection` (and possibly others) carry a reference to their GKM graph, which was still pointing to the old GKM graph.

 - `add_edge!` and `add_standalone_flag!` now return the indices (respectively index) of the flag(s) they created.
 This is useful for certain constructions like `projectivization`.
+- `flags_only_gkm_graph` function to create GKM graph with flags but no edges.
+- `connect_flags!` to join two standalone flags to an edge in a GKM graph.